halim13/chattingan/README.md

-<h1 align="center">React Native(Chattingan) - Simple Chat App Android</h1>
+<h1 align="center">Chattingan - Realtime Chat App Android</h1>

-Chattingan is Android App for send message with other people and you can look their location with this app.
-This project for handle frontend only.
-Built using React Native Framework.
+Chattingan is Android App for send message with other people and you can track their location easily.
+Built using React Native Framework and Firebase database.

 React Native is a JavaScript framework for writing real, natively rendering mobile applications for iOS and Android.
 [More about React Native](https://facebook.github.io/react-native/)